Overview

 Alas, no, but you can apply as a sophomore, junior or senior.
 The good news is that you are invited to all of our public events and screenings where you can engage with our guest speakers and meet some of the current PPSL students.
 Please consult our events page for upcoming listings.

-Is this opportunity open to graduate students?
+Is this opportunity open to undergraduate and graduate students who are not RTVF majors?

 Will there be comprehensive technical instruction related to all aspects of filmmaking?